Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

 <Tag name="experimental" />
 <Label color="blue">Upcoming Creator Features</Label>

--   Updated `minecraft:geometry`
-    -   Added `uv_lock` parameter which determines whether UVs should be locked to their original rotation when rotation from the [transformation](/blocks/block-components#transformation) component is applied.
 -   Added `minecraft:movable`
     -   Determines how a block can be moved by pistons.
     -   Contains `movement_type` which can be one of the following values: `immovable`, `popped`, `push` or `push_pull` (default).